 Our Future Agents in Training - Teen Academy program allows high school students an opportunity to get a comprehensive look into today’s FBI.
 Generally, each course iteration is a minimum of eight hours but can be a week-long program with blocks of instruction and demonstrations at a local field office.
 Students are provided with several presentations on topics including terrorism, cyber crime, public corruption, polygraph exams, evidence response, SWAT, and the day-to-day operations of a typical FBI office.
 Students also learn from special agents, intelligence analysts, language specialists, and professional staff about investigative tactics that include gathering evidence, interviewing witnesses, and assisting with cases.

-FBI Springfield is currently accepting applications for its 2020 Future Agents in Training Academy, which will be held June 23 to 25, 2020.
+FBI Springfield is currently accepting applications for its 2022 Future Agents in Training (FAIT) - Teen Academy.

 The summer 2022 FAIT will welcome high school juniors/seniors to join us June 21 to June 23 from 9 a.m. to 5:00 p.m. on the campus of Lewis and Clark Community College in Godfrey, Illinois.